Graph Kernels: A Survey: Experimental Comparison

 As mentioned above, to choose the hyperparameters of the kernels, we performed a validation experiment on a single $90\%-10\%$ split of the training set.
 Hence, given a kernel, for each combination of hyperparameter values, we generated a seperate kernel matrix.
 The hyperparameter values that result into the classifier with the best performance on the validation set are the ones selected for the final model learning.
 The values of the different hyperparameters of the kernels are shown in Table~\ref{tab:kernel_parametrization}.
-It is interesting to mention that some kernels such as the vertex historgram kernel (VH) lack hyperparameters, while other kernels such as the multiscale Laplacian kernel (ML) contain a large number of hyperparameters.
-Hence, for the vertex historgram (VH) kernel, we computed only a single kernel matrix in each experiment, while for the multiscale Laplacian (ML) kernel, we computed $24$ different kernel matrices in each experiment.
-Note also that instead of performing cross-validation to identify the best combination of hyperparameter values, we could have applied multiple kernel learning to the generated kernel matrices \cite{massimo2016hyper}.
+It is interesting to mention that the number of hyperparameters ranges significantly across kernels.
+For instance, some kernels such as the vertex historgram kernel (VH) lack hyperparameters, while other kernels such as the multiscale Laplacian kernel (ML) contain a large number of hyperparameters.
+Hence, for the vertex historgram (VH) kernel, we compute only a single kernel matrix in each experiment, while for the multiscale Laplacian (ML) kernel, we compute $24$ different kernel matrices in each experiment.
+Note also that instead of performing cross-validation to identify the best combination of hyperparameter values, we could have applied multiple kernel learning to the generated kernel matrices \shortcite{massimo2016hyper}.

 For each experiment, we report the average accuracy over the $10$ runs of the cross-validation procedure.
 Furthermore, we report running times averaged over the $10$ independent runs.
 For each run, we compute running times as follows: for each fold of a $10$-fold cross-validation experiment, the running time of the kernel corresponds to the running time for the computation of the kernel matrix that performed best on the validation experiment.